Working together in the mission of charity

 The Daughters and Sisters of Charity of North America formed the first federation in 1947 to promote the canonization of Saint Elizabeth Ann Seton.
 As the relationships among the congregations developed, inter-congregational groups began to meet and collaborate on topics of formation, spirituality, higher education, and justice issues.

-The Federation Archivists work individually and collectively to preserve the history and legacies of the Sisters and Daughters of Charity and of the Sisters of Charity Federation.
-They meet annually and communicate consistently to provide scholars with resources and to create searchable media collections.
-They collaborate with Seton Heritage Ministries to create Federation exhibits for the museum.
-The Federation Archivists research and plan how to articulate and preserve the story and current reality of the Federation.
+The SC Federation Archivists work individually and collectively to preserve the history and legacies of the Sisters and Daughters of Charity and of the Sisters of Charity Federation.
+They meet annually and communicate consistently to provide scholars with resources and to create searchable media collections and online exhibits.
+They collaborate with Seton Heritage Ministries to create federation exhibits for the museum.
+The federation archivists research and plan how to articulate and preserve the story and current reality of the federation.
+Visit their web site

-The Federation Connections Committee of Metro New York gathers members of the Sisters of Charity of New York, Sisters of Charity-Halifax, Sisters of Charity of St. Elizabeth and the Daughters of Charity to plan and execute regional grassroots events for Sisters and Associates/Affiliates in the New Jersey and New York area.
+The Federation Connections Committee of Metro New York gathers members of the Sisters of Charity of New York, Sisters of Charity-Halifax, Sisters of Charity of Saint Elizabeth and the Daughters of Charity to plan and execute regional grassroots events for sisters and associates/affiliates in the New Jersey and New York area.
 Recent topics have included “The Year of Mercy meets the Charity Charism” and “Wake Up the World with the Gift of Charity."